Pupil Premium

 Qualitative and quantitative data on disadvantaged students accessing emotional well-being support is collated at individual and cohort level.

-Well-being support overseen by two trained Senior Mental Health Leads.
+Well-being support overseen by a Senior Mental Health lead in school.

-Tracking is logged on student profiles by the Lead Practitioner for Pupil Premium.
+Tracking is logged on individual student progress by the SLT member responsible for Pupil Premium.

 Increased opportunities to engage in broader cultural activities